|Pilot Captain Walter L. Callaham, O-353833 (MIA / KIA) OK

 Crashed November 15, 1942 at 5:00-5:10pm

-Built by Martin.
+Built by Martin in Baltimore, Maryland.
 Delivered to the U. S. Army Air Force (USAAF) as B-26B Marauder serial number 41-17558.
-This bomber was ferried overseas via Hickam Field then across the Pacific to the South Pacific.

 Assigned to the 5th Air Force, 38th Bombardment Group, 70th Bombardment Squadron.
 Nicknamed "Dixie Belle".

-The squadron searched for the crew the day of the crash.
-Afterwards, subsequent searches by destroyers and PBYs, turned up only wreckage and unrolled life rafts, no bodies.
+The squadron searched for the crew the day of the mission.
+Afterwards, subsequent searches by destroyers and PBY Catalinas turned up only wreckage and unrolled life rafts with no sign of the crew.
 The nearest land was 165 miles away.

-The following crew are memorialized on the tablets of the missing at Manila American Cemetery: McNeese, Lawler, Feldman and Gray.
+Four of the crew are memorialized at Manila American Cemetery on the tablets of the missing: McNeese, Lawler, Feldman and Gray.

 Paul Hufstedler adds: